staugur/Flask-PluginKit/docs/tutorial/errhandler.rst

 the key is a standard HTTP code (such as 404, 403, 500), the value is an error handler view function, and supports multiple error code handling.

+However, there is now a new format: [{error=exception_class, handler=func}, {error=err_code, handler=func}], this form allows you to use http-code to handle error codes while allowing a custom exception class to be passed in.
+And the associated processor (capturing the handler for this exception class), please refer to the Flask documentation for this class-based form of code.

 The Flask-PluginKit loads errhandler via :meth:`~flask_pluginkit.PluginManager._error_handler`, this method will detect errhandler rules and specific content.